Contributing to CfRR#

 • Main Body: The main body of the issue should provide enough context so that anyone can understand the issue and contribute the fix to the problem.

-Alongside the two main elements if desired it is also possible for you to include a label for the issue that will help contributors to know what sort of issue is being raised and assign it to the correct indiivudal, however this can be done by the central CfRR team and so feel free to leave it blank for now.
+Alongside the two main elements, if desired, it is also possible for you to include a label for the issue that will help contributors to know what sort of issue is being raised and assign it to the correct individual.
+However, this can be done by the central CfRR team so feel free to leave it blank.

 Once you are happy with the content of the issue, then click Submit new issue.

-As an example issue, we raised the problem that when discussing the process of highlighting issues in this exact webpage, no example issues were given, which could be confusing for individual who have never audited educational material before.
-As such we raised the issue and then a subsequent fix could be implemented, in this case added example to the webpage.
-A screenshot of the webpage with the implemented solution can be seen below, with the link to the webpage of the now closed issue can be found here: Highlight Issues Example Issue
+As an example issue, we raised the problem that when discussing the process of highlighting issues in this exact webpage, no example issues were given, which could be confusing for an individual who had never audited educational material before.
+As such, we raised the issue and then a subsequent fix could be implemented, in this case we added an example to the webpage.
+A screenshot of the webpage with the implemented solution can be seen below, with the link to the webpage of the now closed issue which can be found here: Highlight Issues Example Issue

 Github Issue Example#